-- Implementing continuous improvement in IA - Managing records in IA for public access and litigations - Linkages of IA with regulatory decisions and enforcement - IA governance and legislations (trends, evolutions, best practices etc.) - Linkage of Corporate Social Responsibility (CSR) and Impact Assessment - Decision making approaches and criteria in IA (e.g. benchmarks, significance) - Terms of reference, quality review and auditing for impact assessment - Effective direction and management of IA studies - Impact assessment implementation and follow up: integrating EIA with EMS - General professional capacities (e.g. ethics, leadership, capacity building) - Policy engagement: How to influence policy-making through innovative use of IA
+- Implementing continuous improvement in IA - Managing records in IA for public access and litigations - · Linkages of IA with regulatory decisions and enforcement - IA governance and legislations (trends, evolutions, best practices etc.) - Linkage of Corporate Social Responsibility (CSR) and Impact Assessment - Decision making approaches and criteria in IA (e.g. benchmarks, significance) - Terms of reference, quality review and auditing for impact assessment - Effective direction and management of IA studies - Impact Assessment implementation and follow up: integrating EIA with EMS - · Policy engagement: how to influence policy-making through innovative use of IA - Mitigation - Monitoring - Applications of any topic or tool to specific industry or livelihood sectors (mining, agriculture, etc.) - Other specific IA management tools or processes